CrowsVeldt/checklist/Plan.md

 # TODO:

     - Make subEntry values work with ChecklistEntryInput and ChecklistEntry
-    - Make entries a scrollable list on create, edit, and checklist screens
     - give up on snapshot testing for now

 # Bugs: